-- C. Either party may change its project representatives upon written notice to the other party. - D. By signing this Grant Agreement, the Authorized Officer listed above warrants that he or she has full legal authority to bind the entity for which he or she signs.
+- C. Either party may change its project representatives upon written notice to the other party. - D. By signing this Grant Agreement, the Authorized Officer listed above warrants that he/she/they have full legal authority to bind the entity for which they sign.